 Traditionally and most beneficially clients come one time weekly, usually at the same time as this allows the body time to assimilate each session ready for the next and is convenient to both client and practitioner.
 Others feel their bodies need a bit more time for processing and opt for a biweekly schedule which is also very effective and works out well for clients with challenging work schedules or financial obligations.
 Up to three weeks between sessions is generally not recommended but still effective and the benefits still gained.

-Sessions generally last an hour and a half, give or take depending on the session.
+Sessions generally last 75 minutes, give or take depending on the session.
 The first session tends to run longer as to take time for a detailed health history, questions and needs.

 As Rolfing is unique in viewing our clients structure before and after each session noting body use, movement such as walking, and performing subtle range of motion diagnostics such as knee bends and arm raises, it is best for both male and female to wear either underwear, sports bra, gym shorts, yoga tights or the like, preferably with a fairly open back as it helps to view the vertebrae in relationship to the shoulder girdle and hips.
 Your comfort level is of utmost importance so whatever works best for you.
 In addition, I always have sheets and blankets for a top cover if you desire.